AnthonyKol/building_ia/README.md

 ## Summary

-The goal is to help job seeker to stay active in their job research through an automated interview scheduling system.
-The core idea of it is that the user choose a minimum number of interview he would like to have per week, let's say 4.
-If by the end of the week the user only have 1 interview registered for the following week, the system will match him automatically with the most relevant job offers and schedule automatically 3 more interviews.
+The core idea of it is that the user choose a minimum number of interview he would like to have per week.
+The system will match him automatically with the most relevant job offers and schedule them automatically.

 ## Background